-Passion for seeing the children and adults grow, that is what makes this work so great.
+“Passion for seeing the children and parents grow is what makes this work so exciting and rewarding!”

 While practicing as a clinician in Europe, I would come across children who were emotionally and behaviorally challenged, often diagnosed with ADHD, Autism Spectrum Disorder, or related disorders.
 They were unable to communicate with others and felt misunderstood.
 They felt singled out – different from other children.
 I felt challenged because I did not have enough tools to reach them.

 In 2005, I moved to the United States where I was introduced to Applied Behavioral Analysis (ABA).
 I became inspired to make this my life’s work as a result of applying ABA techniques while working as a Behavior Therapist with a four-year-old boy:

 I would spend at least three hours per day, five days per week with this boy and his mother.
 He was non-verbal and very non-compliant, with constant tantrums and aggressive behaviors.
 He mainly spent his days watching TV.
 When we started our work together, I tried to built a relationship with him by engaging in play.
 But he would walk away from me, eat and watch TV.
 As sessions continued, I applied a variety of antecedent and consequence strategies, which involved reinforcing his positive actions when he would approach me, providing very short instructions with consecutive praise, blocking him from hurting both me and himself, and walking away when necessary.